Evaluation of Audio Compression Codecs: Experimental Setup

 \subsection{Perceptual Evaluation of Audio Quality}

-To quantify the impact of audio-compression techniques on digital audio signals, an objective scoring system is required. {\em Perceptual Evaluation of Audio Quality} (PEAQ) \autocite{Thiede:PEAQITUSOMPAQ:2000} is an ITU-standardized algorithm to assess the perceptual quality of digital audio.
-PEAQ generates an ODG score (\cf\ \cref{tbl:setup:peaq:odg+table}), expressed in terms of a quality gap between a tested audio signal and its original audio signal.
+To quantify the impact of audio-compression techniques on digital audio signals an objective scoring system is required. {\em Perceptual Evaluation of Audio Quality} (PEAQ) \autocite{Thiede:PEAQITUSOMPAQ:2000} is an ITU-standardized algorithm to assess the perceptual quality of digital audio.
+PEAQ generates an {\em Objective Difference Grade} (ODG) score (\cf\ \cref{tbl:setup:peaq:odg}), expressed in terms of a quality gap between a tested audio signal and its respective original audio signal.

-{\em Advanced PEAQ} (APEAQ) \autocite{Kabal:EIITUPEAQ:2002} is a more appropriate version of PEAQ for newer audio codecs \autocite{Delgado:CWSUP:2020}, while basic PEAQ's total Noise-to-Mask (\CMD{totalNMR}) model output variable (MOV) is well-correlated with subjective listening tests \autocite{Dick:ODAQ:2025}.
-In our study, we used both APEAQ's ODG and basic PEAQ's \CMD{totalNMR} MOV as objective perceptual quality evaluation metrics. \CMD{totalNMR} is measured in negative decibels and, ideally, should be as far as possible from \DB{0} while at the same time \CMD{totalNMR} is trending close to \DB{0}.
+There are two versions of PEAQ: basic PEAQ (BPEAQ) and advanced PEAQ (APEAQ) \autocite{Kabal:EIITUPEAQ:2002}.
+Both use the same {\em Fast Fourier Transform} (FFT) model to convert time-domain signals into frequency-domain signals for evaluation.
+APEAQ additionally includes a {\em filter-bank ear model} to accurately simulate the human auditory system's cochlear response. \Textcite{Delgado:CWSUP:2020} report BPEAQ to be less computational intensive than APEAQ, while APEAQ is the more appropriate version of PEAQ for newer audio codecs such as AAC and Vorbis.
+This is due to these audio codecs' perceptual models being more complex.
+BPEAQ's model output variable (MOV) {\em total noise-to-mask ratio} (\TNMR) is well-correlated with subjective listening tests \autocite{Dick:ODAQ:2025}. \TNMR is measured in negative decibels and ideally should be as far as possible from \DB{0} while at the same time \TNMR is trending close to \DB{0}.
+In our study, we calculate both basic and advanced PEAQ's ODG scores as well as basic PEAQ's \TNMR value to showcase the performance of each scoring metric.